ordinary-hacker/oh-my-shells/README.md

 ## 📥 Installing & Updating

+### Installer Script

-Just run the following command, note you need to have `make` installed:
+Just run the following command, note you need to have `make` and a C compiler installed:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/ordinary-hacker/oh-my-shells/trunk/scripts/install.sh | sudo bash
 ```

+### Prebuilt Binaries

 Or, otherwise you can use one of the precompiled binaries available at `release/builds/` and in the latest release.
-Just make sure you have both the binary and the `shells/` directory in the same directory.
+Just make sure you have both the binary and the `shells/` directory in the same folder.
 The latest release also contains a `.zip` and `.tar.gz` of the `shells/` directory for easier install.

+### Verify installation

-Afterwards you can just run the tool as:
+Afterwards, no matter the method of installation,  you can just run the tool as:

 ```sh
 oh-my-shells -h